 Once the prepared tooth has been shaped and contoured properly, a temporary crown will be placed on the chipped tooth to protect it from further damage until your new permanent crown is ready.
 Temporary crowns are usually made from acrylic material or composite.
 It may take a week or two to make a permanent crown, so you need a temporary crown in this period to protect the prepared tooth and prevent complications.

 Benifits & Uses

 - Prevent pain or sensitivity: if the prepared tooth is vital, it may cause pain or sensitivity with hot or cold foods and drinks.

 - Protect the prepared tooth: a temporary crown prevents further damage to the chipped or broken tooth until your new permanent crown is ready.
-Read more about a temporary cap for a broken tooth.

 - Prevent the movement of surrounding teeth: the surrounding teeth may start to shift positions, which can cause a poor fit of the permanent crown.